Mary O'Rourke: Other activities

 As well as being a well-known politician, O'Rourke made regular appearances in the media in a non-political capacity.
 She was a contestant on RTÉ's reality series Celebrity Bainisteoir, as well as other shows such as Sex & Sensibility.
 She guest presented Tonight with Vincent Browne.

 In 2012, Just Mary: My Memoir was published.
 It won the 2012 Irish Book Award in the "Listeners' Choice" category.

 Personal life and death

 She married Enda O'Rourke in 1962, and they had two sons.
 One of them, Aengus O'Rourke, has been a member of Westmeath County Council since 2014.
 The other, Feargal O'Rourke, became Managing Partner of PriceWaterHouseCoopers in Ireland in 2015 and is considered the "grand architect" of the double Irish tax system, a major contributor to Ireland's economic success in attracting US multinationals to Ireland.

 Her husband Enda died in January 2001.
 O'Rourke died in Deansgrange, Dublin on 3 October 2024, at the age of 87.

+In May 2026, the Taoiseach Micheál Martin renamed the Athlone Greenway Bridge after O'Rourke.